 A little while back, I shared an update of how we’re using YouTube for Long Tail Pro.

-YouTube reaches over 200 million people per month, so it’s no secret that figuring out how to use YouTube as a marketing tool can really be a game changer for almost any business.
+YouTube reaches over 200 million people per month, so it’s no secret that figuring out how to use keyword research for you YouTube as a marketing tool can really be a game changer for almost any business.

 The problem is, many people go about YouTube all wrong.